kennethlaugem/dynamic-http-server/README.md

      npm install dynamic-http-server -g

-This will install `http-server` globally so that it may be run from the command line.
+This will install `dynamic-http-server` globally so that it may be run from the command line.

 ## Usage: